 The models at issue have been sold since 1993 at retail outlets that include BJs Wholesale Club, J.C.
 Penney, Kmart, Meijer, Sears, USA Baby, and Wal-Mart stores and online at Amazon.com, Babiesrus.com, Costco.com, Target.com, and Walmart.com."

-If you or someone you love has been harmed by this defective product, you need to contact the drop-side crib recall attorneys at Phillips Law Group immediately to schedule a free initial consultation.
+If you or someone you love has been harmed by this defective product, you need to contact a Phoenix personal injury attorney at Phillips Law Group immediately to schedule a free initial consultation.